nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 Note that the device of D-Wave and NTT are not general-purpose quantum computers.

-As you can see, there is some favor over superconductor based architectures.
+As you can see, superconductor based architecture is preferred.
 If you are interested in the comparison between different architectures, take a look at the following paper as well

 * N.M.
 Linke, et.al., [Experimental comparison of two quantum computing architectures, PNAS 114(13) 3305, 2017](http://www.pnas.org/content/114/13/3305)